Alyan-khattak/AI_ML_Journey/README.md

   - [Docker](./16.Deployment/1_Docker)
   - [End-to-End-ML-Project](./16.Deployment/2_End_to_End_ML-deployement)
     - [Student_Performance_Indicator](./16.Deployment/2_End_to_End_ML-deployement/Student_Performance_Indicator/)
-    > # IMP
       > First real end-to-end ML project.
-This defines the **standard folder structure and pipeline** used for all future ML projects.
+This defines the **standard folder structure and pipeline** used for all small scale (No Mlops) future ML projects.
       >